Jacques-on-Call/edit-ui/README.md

 ---

-## UX Enhancements (250918-ux-improvements)
+## UX Enhancements (As of 250919)

 As part of a major UX overhaul, the following features were implemented to improve the look, feel, and functionality of the file explorer.

 ### 🎨 Visual Redesign & Hierarchy

-*   **Folder vs. File Differentiation:** To improve scannability, folders and files now have distinct visual treatments.
+*   **Responsive Grid:** The file grid is now fully responsive.
+It uses a consistent tile size across all devices, showing more columns on wider screens (e.g., 2 in portrait, 4+ in landscape) for a denser, more scannable layout.
-    *   **Folders:** Styled with a soft blue background and a subtle border to make them stand out as containers.
+*   **Folder vs. File Differentiation:** Folders are styled with a soft blue background to visually separate them from the neutral-colored file tiles.
-    *   **Files:** Kept neutral with a light grey background to keep the focus on the content.
-*   **SVG Icon Set:** All icons in the application have been replaced with a clean, minimalist SVG icon set (Feather Icons).
-This provides a more professional and consistent look across all devices compared to the previous emoji-based icons.
+*   **SVG Icon Set:** All UI icons have been replaced with a clean, minimalist SVG icon set (Feather Icons) for a crisp and professional look.

-### 🧭 Navigational Improvements

-*   **Contextual "Up" Button:** The "Up" button in the main toolbar is now more intuitive.
-Instead of just saying "Up," it displays the name of the parent folder (e.g., "Up to 'services'"), giving users better spatial awareness within the file tree.
-*   **Header and Breadcrumbs:** The header continues to provide a clear breadcrumb trail for easy navigation back to any parent directory.
+### 📱 Streamlined Mobile-First Layout

+*   **Unified Toolbar:** The top header has been removed.
+All UI elements are now consolidated at the top (Search) or bottom (Actions) of the screen for a cleaner interface.
+*   **Integrated 'Create' Button:** The Floating Action Button (`+`) has been moved into the bottom toolbar and is centered for easy thumb access.
+It retains a distinct circular style.
+*   **Relocated Mini-Breadcrumbs:** The breadcrumb navigation has been moved from the header into the bottom toolbar.
+It is now positioned discreetly under the "Up" button, showing a "Home" icon and the current folder's name (e.g., "🏠 > services").
+The Home icon is inactive when at the root level.

 ### 🔍 File & Content Search

-*   **Backend Search API:** A new, efficient search endpoint (`/api/search`) was added to the Cloudflare Worker.
-It leverages the official GitHub Search API to quickly find files by filename or by matching text within the file's content.
+*   **Backend Search API:** A new, efficient search endpoint (`/api/search`) was added to the Cloudflare Worker that uses the GitHub Search API.
-*   **Frontend Search UI:** A search bar has been integrated into the application's header.
+*   **Frontend Search UI:** A search bar is now located at the top of the file explorer, providing live, debounced search results as you type.
-    *   **Live Results:** As you type, a debounced search is performed, and results appear in a clean dropdown list.
-    *   **Clear Context:** Each search result displays the filename and its full path, so you know exactly where the file is located.
-    *   **Direct Navigation:** Clicking a search result takes you directly to that file.

-**Note for Next Developer:** There appears to be a file persistence issue in the development environment.
-The files `Icon.jsx`, `Search.css`, and `Search.jsx` were created in the `react-login/src/` directory, but they are not being correctly recognized by the code review system.
-Please verify these files exist and are correctly imported before proceeding with further development.

 ---